 | Rome, Florence and Pisa

-This is a report of a trip to
+This is a report of an 8-days trip by train to

 Italy in May 2005.
-We spent one week in Rome, Florence and Pisa,
+We spent a few days in Rome, then some days in Florence and Pisa,

 driving by car from Munich to Bozen, then travelling by train between